timothydereuse/text-alignment-report/README.md

 #### Transkribus [[Homepage]](https://transkribus.eu/Transkribus/)
 A large application for recognizing handwriting in historical documents - totally centralized, training data shared between users.
 Also contains quite robust automatic layout detection / text line finding.
 Main project is GUI only, but there exists a python toolkit that allows interfacing with it and its main server, so in principle it would be possible to use its functionality in a separate program (if the project's maintainers allow).

 Intended to be used by manually transcribing a large amount of text and then using that to train a model of your own manuscript.
 This requires manual assistance from their project managers.
-They do have a few already-trained models of various types of handwriting, including gothic script.
+They suggest at least 15,000 words of ground truth before a model can be trained.
+They do have a few already-trained models of various types of handwriting, though, including gothic script.
 Here are some results of transcribing plainchant manuscripts using their gothic script model:

 [Einseideln](https://raw.githubusercontent.com/timothydereuse/text-alignment-report/master/transkribus-einseideln.png) |
 [Klosterneuberg](https://github.com/timothydereuse/text-alignment-report/blob/master/transkribus-klosterneuberg.png) |